 Development in Mono County communities is primarily residential with limited small-scale commercial uses serving local and tourist/recreational needs.
 Limited small-scale light industrial uses, such as heavy equipment storage and road yards, also occur in some county communities.
 Most communities also have public facilities such as schools, libraries, community centers, parks, ballfields, and government offices.
 County offices are located primarily in Mammoth Lakes and Bridgeport.
 This development pattern is not anticipated to change, due to the small scale of communities in Mono County and the lack of employment opportunities in most communities.

 The Land Use Element of the county General Plan contains policies that focus future growth in and adjacent to existing communities.
-Substantial additional development outside existing communities is limited by environmental constraints, protected agricultural lands, a lack of large parcels of privately owned land (and lack of private land in general), and the cost of providing infrastructure and services in isolated areas.
+Substantial additional development outside existing communities is limited by environmental constraints, protected agricultural lands, a lack of large parcels of privately-owned land (and lack of private land in general), and the cost of providing infrastructure and services in isolated areas.
 Land use policies for community areas in the county (developed by the county Regional Planning Advisory Committees) focus on sustaining the livability and economic vitality of community areas.
 The General Plan anticipates that growth in the unincorporated area will occur primarily in the Antelope Valley, Bridgeport Valley, June Lake, Wheeler Crest/Paradise, the Tri-Valley, and Long Valley.
 Traffic impacts will be most noticeable on Highways 395 and 6.

 Assumptions: Development will occur in and adjacent to existing community areas that are served by existing highway systems.
 Traffic impacts from future development will be most noticeable on Highways 395 and 6.